thriveweb/sailinginparadise/content/boatTours/2018-08-31-family-gatherings.md

         any questions or special requirements please feel free to reach out to our team and we will do our best to accommodate you."
       title: What to expect
-    - dropdownContent: "* Hat\r

-        * Sunscreen\r

-        * Sunglasses\r

-        * Swimwear\r

-        * Towel\r

-        * Jacket on cooler days\r

-        * Camera\r

-        * Food and drinks if you wish to BYO"
-      title: What to Bring
     - dropdownContent: >-
-        We operate in the calm, protected waters of the Gold Coast Broadwater.
-        Where to go very much depends on what you would like to do and how long your boat charter is for so please feel free to discuss this with our team.
-In a 3 hour charter during the day our guests usually love a swim stop at Wavebreak Island where you can enjoy the range of island activities on board.
-Your skipper can make recommendations on the day, if you don't wish to swim you could also go up and sail around the millionaires mansions at Sovereign Islands.

-        In the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful.
-      title: Where can we go?
-    - dropdownContent: >-
         * Private use of your own beautiful sailing catamaran for 3 to 6 hours

-        * Skipper plus 1 crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them, Check out our-crew page to meet the gang!
+        * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
+Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

         * Island Activities for day charters incl.
-Stand up Paddle Boards, beach games and cute inflatables
+Stand up Paddle Boards, beach volleyball and cute inflatables

         * Use of tablet with premium spotify and sound system on board